ankitkl/infra-provision/README.md

 # infra-provision
-This repo for demo to provision infrastructure on AWS using terraform
+This repo for demo to provision infrastructure on AWS using terraform.
+--> VPC
+--> IGW
+--> Route Tables
+--> Public & Private subnets
+--> EC2 instance